M-Harrington/probprog-finalproject/EarthEngine/README.md

 #### TODO:
 - Import well data
 - Define ROI
-- Update classification over larger swatch of area
+- Update classification over larger number of time periods (on only the smaller area)
+- For updating, fix some old code to be compatible with Landsat 5 instead of Landsat 7